Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

     }
 ```

-Instead of going to the database it uses an in memory store to find entities:
+Instead of going to the database it uses an in-memory store to find entities:

 ``` csharp